jusmartinsmm-dot/global-ads-performance-sql/README.md

 **Key Insights:**
 - TikTok Ads receives 23.89% of budget but generates 37.32% of revenue
-- Budget allocation is MISALIGNED with performance
+- Budget allocation is misaligned with performance
-- Recommend INCREASING investment in TikTok Ads (highest ROAS: 9.54)
+- Recommend increasing investment in TikTok Ads (highest ROAS: 9.54)

 ---